Do You Want to Dance: The Ramones' version

-The Ramones' released a version of "Do You Wanna Dance?" on their album Rocket to Russia released in 1977.
-Record World said that the Ramones' treatment "is brief, rough and to the point."
-It reached 86 on the Billboard Hot 100 chart.
+The Ramones' released a version of "Do You Wanna Dance?" on their album Rocket to Russia, released in 1977.
+Record World said that the Ramones' treatment "is brief, rough and to the point".
+Their version debuted at Number 96 on the Billboard Hot 100 on April 15, 1978, remained on the Hot 100 for five weeks, peaking at Number 86 on May 6, 1978.

 The song was used in the 1979 film Rock 'n' Roll High School for a dance number featuring the drill team and football team wearing their actual uniforms from MCHS.
-A live version of the song was used as the B-side to the song "Rock 'n' Roll High School," a musical focal point of the movie.
+A live version of the song was used as the B-side to the song "Rock 'n' Roll High School", a musical focal point of the movie.

 The Ramones' version was featured in a television advertisement for the release of Wall-E on DVD.